Updated April 24, 2019

 - Read-access geo-redundant storage (RA-GRS), which is identical to GRS but adds a secondary read-only endpoint in the secondary region.

-Like Azure, GCP stores each data type within a type-specific service.
-However, GCP does not have a high-level organizational layer such as a storage account.
+Like Azure, Google Cloud stores each data type within a type-specific service.
+However, Google Cloud does not have a high-level organizational layer such as a storage account.
 Instead, you create storage resources and define resource attributes, such as disk type or redundancy type, at the service level.

-For distributed object storage, GCP provides Cloud Storage, which is comparable to Azure Blob Storage's block and append blob storage.
-For block storage, GCP offers Compute Engine persistent disks, which are equivalent to Azure VHDs.
+For distributed object storage, Google Cloud provides Cloud Storage, which is comparable to Azure Blob Storage's block and append blob storage.
+For block storage, Google Cloud offers Compute Engine persistent disks, which are equivalent to Azure VHDs.

 Distributed object storage

-For distributed object storage, Azure offers Azure Blob Storage, and GCP offers Cloud Storage.
+For distributed object storage, Azure offers Azure Blob Storage, and Google Cloud offers Cloud Storage.

 Azure Blob Storage and Cloud Storage have many similarities.
 In both services, you store binary objects inside a named unit of storage.
 In Azure Blob Storage, these binary objects are called blobs, and the unit of storage is called a container.
 In Cloud Storage, these binary objects are called objects, and the unit of storage is called a bucket.